perkowitz/issho/doc/hachi/modules/shihai.md

 ### Panic

-Press this button to force every midi module to send "all notes off" on its channel.
+Press this button to send an "all notes off" message on all MIDI channels, in case of any stuck notes.

 ### Settings